Copper Criteria

 Out-of-Reach Retrieve (Copper)

-An item is placed just out of the dog’s reach.
+An item is placed just out of the dog’s reach, above their head height.
 Dog retrieves item and brings it near to handler.

 Patience